Black Disciples

 Since 1968, David Barksdale had been working with leaders of the Black P Stones on several failed peace treaties.
 By June of 1970, another weak peace treaty was in effect, but this was broken on June 7, 1970, when David Barksdale was shot in his side at a bar at 848 West 69th Street (69th and Peoria) in the Englewood neighborhood.
 The accidental shooters were Black P Stones.
 One of the Stones dropped a rifle, and it went off striking Barksdale.
 Larry Hoover was there with Barksdale when the shooting started and acted quickly after Barksdale was shot by quickly getting Barksdale into his car.
 Hoover then raced to St. Bernard’s Hospital in Englewood and was accredited with saving David Barksdale’s life after Barksdale suffered an M-14 bullet wound in his side that passed into his kidneys causing permanent damage.

 Before the 1970s, Cabrini Green was run by various different gangs with a good number of Cobrastones and Disciples running some of the buildings or parts of buildings.
-In the early 1970s a bid for domination of these projects began and first caught wind in the news when two police officers were shot dead by snipers on the rooftop of one of the project buildings.
+In the early 1970s a bid for domination of these projects began and first caught wind in the news when two police officers were shot dead by snipers on the rooftop of one of the project buildings in July of 1970.
 There was an existing war between Black Deuces and Cobrastones that prompted police to investigate, this is how serious this war was becoming.
 In 1971, Richard Strong, the Cabrini Green Disciple founder, started a group called the B.L.A.C.K.S which was a civil rights group that aimed to help the people of Cabrini Green facing injustices.
-Eventually the B.L.A.C.K.S and the Deuces would merge together then eventually merge into the Disciples.
+Richard Strong was fatally shot to death on June 8, 1972.
+After Strong was killed the Black Deuces would now become Black Gangster Disciples and the legacy was now set for the GDs in Cabrini Green, the BDs would not have much interest in Cabrini Green but I have mentioned it on this page because BD founder Richard Strong was the one who brought Disciple concepts to these projects and if he did not these projects may have never become GD dominated because no Disciples would have been here to be taken in by the Gangsters.

 In the early 1970s, investigations into street gangs using government funding for illegal activities came to a close as they now had evidence to convict high ranking gang members from the Black P Stones.
 In 1971 top leaders of the Black P Stones were officially charged and by 1972 Jeff Fort was sentenced to 4 years in prison.
 The investigations didn’t stop with the Stones though, investigators went after the Vice Lords and shut down their legit businesses then they aimed their cross heirs at the Black Gangster Disciples.
 Authorities ended up getting Mingo to testify before the grand jury against his own organization, however, no charges were brought upon the Disciples, but government funding was cut off.
 Stones and Vice Lords had members testify against their own gangs too in these proceedings and caused Vice Lords and Stones to face prison time, but Mingo’s testimony failed to convict anyone, instead Mingo was severely beaten on the streets by the Disciples for snitching on his own kind.
 The same exact money that convicted the Stones somehow didn’t get the Disciples convicted even though both groups were technically mismanaging funds.
 It seemed like the government just had it out for the Stones more.
 Not only that.
 The Disciples didn’t seek out this money it was kinda forced on them as equal payment to them to not favor Stones.
-Disciples weren’t big with talking to the media and stayed out of the spotlight unlike the Stones, so perhaps this helped their case and kept them less of a target of the government.
+Disciples weren’t big with talking to the media and stayed out of the spotlight unlike the Stones.
+The main Disciple leadership did not officially sign up for these programs.
+Perhaps these factors helped their case and kept them less of a target of the government.

 In the year 1971 the Disciples began to fall into disorganization and groups of Disciples began not honoring the BGDN and even feuded with other Disciple groups.
 There were those that wanted to overthrow Larry Hoover and there were others that were Disciples that didn’t like the Gangsters because of the old war with the Gangsters.
 There were also some groups that had self-interest in mind rebelling against leadership.